Vaishnavi-Kalwa/Covid-19-Global-Cases-Analysis/README.md

 Deaths: 654.04K

+This highlights the large global burden and the importance of continuous monitoring.

-Regional Distribution:
+Regional Distribution

-The Americas and Europe show higher numbers of new cases and recoveries compared to other regions
+The Americas and Europe report the highest numbers of new cases and recoveries.

-Africa and the Western Pacific report comparatively lower case counts
+Africa and the Western Pacific show comparatively lower case counts, indicating regional variation in spread and reporting.

-Global Death Rate – Top 5 Countries:
+Countries with Highest Death Rates

+Top contributors to global COVID-19 deaths include:

-United States: 41%
+United States – 41%

-Brazil: 24%
+Brazil – 24%

-United Kingdom: 13%
+United Kingdom – 13%

-Italy: 10%
+Italy – 10%

-These countries account for a significant share of global COVID-19 deaths.
+These countries represent a significant share of global mortality, highlighting areas requiring focused interventions.

-# Tools & Technologies

-Tableau – Interactive dashboards and visual analytics

-Excel – Data sourcing and preparation
+# Practical Use Cases

+Identify high-risk countries and regions for targeted health responses

+Track week-over-week growth to assess outbreak acceleration or control

+Support policy decisions and healthcare resource allocation

+Enable clear communication of pandemic severity through visual storytelling

+# Value Delivered

+Converted complex pandemic data into clear, decision-ready insights

+Enabled region-wise and country-level comparison at a glance

+Demonstrated strong skills in KPI design, geographic analysis, and dashboard storytelling